Susan R. Wolf: Philosophical work

 Wolf's work centres on the relation between freedom, morality, happiness and meaningfulness in life.
 Her book Freedom Within Reason (Oxford, 1990) argues for a view of free will as the ability to do what one reasonably thinks is the right thing.
 This allows a deterministic universe to nevertheless contain responsibility and the feeling of autonomy for us.
 Wolf has also written on the topic of moral luck, suggesting a reconciliation between the rationalist and irrationalist positions.
 She has also published influential work on the demandingness of morality.
 In this area her paper "Moral Saints" has been particularly influential, attacking the idea that a morally perfect person is actually an attractive ethical ideal.
 Along with Philippa Foot and Bernard Williams, she has challenged the overriding of morality in practical reasoning.

 Wolf has also written extensively on the meaning in human life.
-She addresses the topic of the meaning of life in her essay: “Happiness and Meaning: Two Aspects of the Good Life”, in which she summaries her view as "Meaning arises when subjective attraction meets objective attractiveness… meaning arises when a subject discovers or develops an affinity for one or typically several of the more worthwhile things…".
+She addresses the topic of the meaning of life in her essay "Happiness and Meaning: Two Aspects of the Good Life", in which she summaries her view as "Meaning arises when subjective attraction meets objective attractiveness… meaning arises when a subject discovers or develops an affinity for one or typically several of the more worthwhile things…".
 In other words, living a meaningful life consists of one's active engagement with objectively worthwhile things.

-Awards and honours
+Awards and honors

 Wolf was elected a Fellow of the American Academy of Arts and Sciences in 1999 and of the American Philosophical Society in 2006.
 She received a Mellon Distinguished Achievement Award in the Humanities in 2002.